etcd-io/website/content/en/docs/v3.5/op-guide/security.md

 ```
 $ openssl ca -config openssl.cnf -policy policy_anything -extensions ssl_client -out certs/machine.crt -infiles machine.csr
 ```

+The [`Verify`](https://pkg.go.dev/crypto/x509#Certificate.Verify) function in the `crypto/x509` logic implements a common, but non-standard extension - it requires that CA & intermediate certificates either define no extended key usage, or a superset of those on the end-entity certificates.
+If certificates in your chain define any extended key usages, they must also include `serverAuth` and/or `clientAuth`.

+Otherwise, you may see an error like `unsuitable certificate purpose` (OpenSSL) or `certificate specifies an incompatible key usage` (Go).

 ### With peer certificate authentication I receive "certificate is valid for 127.0.0.1, not $MY_IP"
 Make sure to sign the certificates with a Subject Name the member's public IP address.
 The `etcd-ca` tool for example provides an `--ip=` option for its `new-cert` command.